 Seventeen honorary rangers from Beaufort West recently completed Phase Two, the last section of their training course at the Karoo National Park.
 This course begins with orientation and after that there is an ecological interpretation and familiarization section.
 In the second phase, which includes information from across the entire region, they learn more about various aspects of veld-interpretation, fauna and flora, the ecology in general and about the insect and bird life of the region.

 A new conference centre in a Victorian setting is being opened on the railway station at Matjiesfontein.
 This project, masterminded by Spoornet, features totally modern facilities behind old SAR frosted glass doors.
 The venue is ideal for small business meeting or a medium-sized seminars.
 All catering can be done by the Lord Milner Hotel.

 The ever-popular Karoo Marathon will take place on October 1 this year at Laingsburg.
 The committee is currently busy planning the route and ensuring that facilities in the town will cope with the hoped influx of runners.

 SWARTBERG FLOWERS OVER THE WORLD

 In 1710, well over a century before Lord Charles Somerset was to name the town of Beaufort in his family’s honour, his grandmother, the Duchess of Beaufort, was growing geraniums from the Swartberg in her garden.
-The plants origination from material gathered in these mountains in 1689 by Dutch botanist Hendrik Oldenland.
+The plants originated from material gathered in these mountains in 1689 by Dutch botanist, Hendrik Oldenland.
 He took cuttings from these beautiful fragrant plants to Europe, where he successfully propagated them.
-From these stock plants crossed the Channel to England.
+From these, stock plants crossed the Channel to England.
 In time the plants were successfully hybridised and